Entry Requirements

 • Are you ready to explore the world of film and decode its influence on our lives?

-A Level Film Studies is for students who want to immerse themselves in a wide variety of films from different countries and different eras.
-You will study everything from modern British and American cinema, through global cinema to 1920s silent film.
-Additionally, the coursework unit offers the opportunity to create a short film or screenplay of your own creation.
+A Level Film Studies is for students who want to immerse themselves in a wide variety of films from different countries and eras.
+In our specialist film screening and teaching room, you will study everything from modern British and American cinema, through global cinema, to 1920s silent film.
+Additionally, the coursework unit offers the opportunity to create your own short film or screenplay.

 Exam Board: EDUQAS